-The assignment assesses students’ ability to apply their knowledge of, and skills in analysing, key characteristics of Senecan and Euripidean dramatic writing, within a task that requires them to analyse dramatic technique in passages both from the set texts and from one of 2 further plays by Seneca not covered by the taught syllabus (Medea or Troades plays).
+The assignment assesses students’ ability to apply their knowledge of, and skills in analysing, key characteristics of Senecan and Euripidean dramatic writing.
+This will involve analysis of at least one passage from a classical tragedy not covered by the taught syllabus.

 This task is designed to test Stage 3 students’ ability to apply what they learn in the module more independently, to texts beyond the set syllabus of the module, and to carry out the extra independent research necessary for this.

-The essay (b) assesses students’ knowledge, and ability to present a concise analytical discussion, of broader key topics or issues covered in the module; it gives students the opportunity to demonstrate knowledge of and analytical skills involved in assessing the influence of Greek and Roman drama on the later tradition.
+The examination tests students’ ability to apply skills and approaches learnt in the module to the detailed analysis of representative passages, and to present concise analytical discussion of broader key topics or issues covered in the module; it gives students the opportunity to demonstrate knowledge of and analytical skills involved in assessing the influence of Greek and Roman drama on the later European tradition.

 Submitted work tests intended knowledge and skills outcomes, develops key skills in research, reading and writing.

 All Erasmus students at Newcastle University are expected to do the same assessment as students registered for a degree.

 Study-abroad, non-Erasmus exchange and Loyola students spending semester 1 only are required to finish their assessment while in Newcastle.
 This will take the form of an alternative assessment, as outlined in the formats below:

 The normal alternative form of assessment for all semester 1 non-EU study abroad students will be one essay in addition to the other coursework assessment (the length of the essay should be adjusted in order to comply with the assessment tariff); to be submitted no later than 12pm Friday of week 12.
 The essays should be set so as to assure coverage of the course content to date.